Do you have a big-enough-why-project in mind for when you start making the big bucks?

 It would be easy to move your super-art-van, RV, or tiny house from village to village if you wanted to be nomadic or collaborate on a project with a specific campus/village a few states away.

-It would also be easy to fly or sail across the world to collaborate on a business or project and live in another similar village affordably.
+It would also be easy to fly or sail across the world to collaborate on a project and live in another similar village affordably.

 Like a tiny house village but better

 I like the idea of living in a tiny-house-village but they are still few and far between.

 Tiny house villages are hard to find and hard to afford because of zoning laws.
 You can get your own land and struggle for the right to have a house that is smaller than a normal house but then you are isolated.
 Where is the village on your own private plot?